I haven’t got a chance yet to play with asynchronous I/O APIs in any production

 More complete example with AIO and signalfd

-You might remember that I’ve already covered signal handling with signalfd
+You might remember that I’ve already covered signal handling with signalfd in

 one of my previous posts.
 Back then, I’ve created a simple library -